Guidance to licensing authorities

 9.22.
 Mandatory conditions applying to all premises licences are set out at paragraph 9.25 onwards.
 In addition, there are mandatory conditions that relate to particular category of premises licences.
-Details of these can be found in Parts 17 to 22 of this guidance.
+Details of these can be found in Part 17 of this guidance to Part 22 of this guidance.

 9.23.
 Licensing authorities have more flexibility in relation to default conditions and may exclude a default condition and substitute it with one that is either more or less restrictive.
 Licensing authorities should note, however, that default conditions are intended to reflect normal industry operating practices.
 In circumstances where default conditions are excluded, the Commission would generally expect them to be replaced by other conditions, given the requirements of s.153.
 Where the condition is more restrictive, the licensing authority should ensure that they have clear regulatory reasons for doing so.

 9.25.
 The following mandatory conditions apply to all premises licences:

 - the summary of the premises licence issued by the licensing authority must be displayed in a prominent place on the premises.
 In England and Wales this must include a summary of the terms and conditions of the premises licence.